-The lower right side of the board [5] is divided into several smaller sections, each with a single 2x5 pin header with 2.54mm pitch, and a group of 8 LEDs.
+The lower right side of the board [2] is divided into several smaller sections, each with a single 2x5 pin header with 2.54mm pitch, and a group of 8 LEDs.
 These sections are simplified versions of the EXPANDED PORTS.
-The COMPACT PORT sections are labeled according to the MCU PORT they are routed to, with respect to the color-coded labeling scheme, discussed above.
+The COMPACT PORT sections are labeled according to the MCU PORT they are routed to.